The Sustained Engineering Team (SET) is responsible for improving and maintaining quality.

 Each feature team will commit a single engineer to SET for each rotation.
 While on SET, that engineer should attend their feature team’s sprint planning but should not be assigned any work from their feature team.
 For the month that engineer should primarily be working on issues for SET.
 If SET has no tickets to work on, then the engineer may pick up some work for their feature team.

 At any one time SET will have a lead engineer from one of the feature teams who will lead the team.
+This person should be identified as the SET Lead for each rotation in the channel header.
+The support team can contact this person when they are unsure who else to escalate to.

 SET works in a continuous style using this Kanban JIRA board.
 Tickets in the TO DO column should be organized from highest priority to lowest priority, based on the Priority of Work section.
 The SET lead should make sure that the tickets are priority ordered but team members can move tickets around to meet the correct priorities as necessary.